adithyahk46/2-way-wireless-data-communication-b-w-two-arduino/README.md

 ## Instructions :

-   * not change transmitter and receiver pin
+   * do not change transmitter and receiver pin
    * the arduino code is same for both both the arduino's
    * insatall Radio head libray